The Derrida-Retaux model on a geometric Galton-Watson tree: The Derrida-Retaux conjecture

-\begin{proof}[Step 2: Proof of \eqref{n2A-n1A}] The main idea here to approximate the function $\Psi$, in a neighborhood of $0$ of width $\epsilon^{1/2}$, by the simpler function $x \mapsto 1+x$.
+\begin{proof}[Step 2: Proofs of \eqref{n2A-n1Aa} and \eqref{n2A-n1Ab}] The main idea here to approximate the function $\Psi$, in a neighborhood of $0$ of width $\epsilon^{1/2}$, by the simpler function $x \mapsto 1+x$.
 Specifically, we substitute this approximation into the recursion \eqref{eqn:recursiveEquationReducedB}, resulting in the simplified system:

 obtained by specifying \eqref{eqn:recursiveEquationReducedB} to the function $\Psi : x \mapsto 1+x$.
 This simplified system has been considered in \cite{bz-notes}.
 Let for $\delta>0$,

 \begin{lemma} Assume \eqref{ass:psi}, let $\eta \in (0, 1)$ be small and fix $\delta>0$ such that